 The Big Spring Police Department reported the following activity between 7 a.m.
-Friday and 7 a.m.
-Saturday:
+Wednesday and 7 a.m. today:

 The Big Spring Police Department reported the following activity between 7 a.m.
 Tuesday and 7 a.m. today:

 â€˘ ARTURO S. YANEZ, 59, of 502 State, was arrested Tuesday on a charge of public intoxication.

 â€˘ MICHAEL LEE LOPEZ, 24, of 411 N. Scurry, was arrested Tuesday on warrants for failure to appear (two counts), expired motor vehicle inspection certificate and driving while license invalid.

 â€˘ MICHAEL DEWAYNE NORRIS, 39, of 3500 W. Interstate Highway 20 Apt.
 14, was arrested Tuesday on a charge of public intoxication.

 Former Big Spring resident Barbara Jean Vieira, 77, of Weatherford, affectionately known as Grandma and Gigi, was granted her last wish â€” to join her husband in their mansion in the skies â€” on Aug.
 27, 2012.
 The family will receive friends from 6 p.m. until 8 p.m.
 Wednesday at Myers & Smith Funeral Home.
 Graveside services will be at 10 a.m.
 Thursday at Trinity Memorial Park with Pastor Ron Liles officiating.